We can save you up to 30% compared to traditional agencies.

-In this series, we look at a real and persistent threat facing seniors: financial fraud and scams.
+In this series, we look at a real and persistent threat facing seniors: financial fraud, scams, and signs of elder abuse.
 In the first post, we shared some of the most common scams to be aware of.
 This second post provides tips to help protect you and your loved one from fraud.
 This includes several resources to consult in the event you fall victim to a scam.
 In the upcoming third post, we’ll look specifically at how technology is leveraged to perpetrate fraud among the elderly abuse.

 At 1+1 Cares, we know that the aging journey is challenging, beautiful, and complex.
 As the adult children and family of aging loved ones, we all try our best to ensure that our seniors are comfortable, cared for, and engaged.
 But there’s one real and persistent threat that is often neglected until it’s too late: elder abuse.